 Sabrina is very talented and has a great sense of humor!
 Click her photo below to see her in action.

-DO walk as much as possible in Rome as you will see much more, but DON’T wear uncomfortable shoes.
+DO walk as much as possible in Rome (if you are able) as you will see much more, but DON’T wear uncomfortable shoes.

 DO make a reservation at La Carbonara (on Via Panisperna) for great pasta and wine.
 Of course, I had to try their Spaghetti alla Carbonara and it was marvelous!